18 Effective Time Management Strategies and Techniques

 4. Limit distractions

 Everyone gets distracted.
-Whether it’s email, social media, co-workers, kids, or random thoughts, countless things can derail your progress.
-While you can’t control all of them, it is vital to make a dedicated effort to limit the number of things that can distract you.
+Whether it’s email from team members, social media, co-workers, kids, family members, phone calls, or random thoughts, countless things can derail your progress.
+While you can’t control all of them, make a dedicated effort to limit the number of things that can distract you.

 Email can be an unexpected time sink.
 Every time you stop what you’re doing to check your email, you’re derailing your productivity.
 It takes time and mental energy to switch between different tasks.
 Schedule a specific time to check your email or wait until you finish your current job before checking your email.